 I listen carefully to understand your world and how you understand it.
 I explore thought patterns and feelings; childhood experiences, family context and work context and how that has informed your way of being in the present.
 Together we will explore new ways of understanding that will enable you to make new choices and move forward.

-I specialise in psychological and emotional loss.
-Loss can be through change, death, separation, divorce, health, low self-esteem, identity, abuse, broken relationships.
-More recently I have been working with clients that struggle with anxiety, stress and depression.
+My earlier years as a counsellor focussed on psychological and emotional loss.
+Loss through change, death, separation, divorce, health, low self-esteem, identity, abuse, broken relationships.
+But in recent years I have worked mainly with those who are experiencing loss of health through anxiety, stress and depression.

 Training, qualifications & experience

 I have a B.Ed.
 (Hons) degree and previously worked as a teacher.
 I was often aware of the hidden emotional struggles that impaired the pupil’s learning, development and potential.
 Later through voluntary work in the church and community I came across much emotional, psychological and spiritual need and decided to train as a counsellor.